guysagy/readableByReact/README.md

 Submitted by Guy Sagy (guysagy@hotamil.com), September 2017. <br/>

 ## WebApp Installation & Launch Guide
 (1) As a pre-condition to run this application on a server machine, [Node.js](https://nodejs.org/) must be installed.
-Please install [Node.js](https://nodejs.org/) if needed.
+Please install [Node.js](https://nodejs.org/) if it is not yet installed.

 (2.a) Check out the [Readable REST API server](https://github.com/udacity/reactnd-project-readable-starter). <br/>
-(2.b) In a command prompt change directory into the <checkout-dir>/api-server dir. <br/>
+(2.b) In a command prompt change directory into the project-checkout-dir/api-server dir. <br/>
 (2.c) Run the command "npm install".
 This will install project dependencies. <br/>
-(2.d) Run the command "npm start".
+(2.d) Run the command "node server".
 This will run the REST API HTTP server. <br/>

 (3.a) Check out the [Readable web-app client-side code](https://github.com/guysagy/readableByReact). <br/>
 (3.b) In a command prompt, change directory into the project's check out directory. <br/>